robusta-dev/robusta/docs/configuration/alertmanager-integration/_testing_integration.rst

-To test this, you can send a dummy alert to AlertManager:
+To test if everything was configured properly, send a dummy alert to AlertManager using the command below:

 .. code-block:: bash

     robusta demo-alert

-If everything was configured properly, AlertManager will push this alert to Robusta.
+AlertManager will push this alert to Robusta.
 The alert will show up in the Robusta UI, Slack, and any other configured sinks.

 .. details:: I configured AlertManager, but I'm still not receiving alerts?
     :class: warning